JvH151291/test01/intro_tech_tools.md

 These building blocks can be combined to create statements and expressions, which are then used to write programs (I've asked [ChatGPT](https://chat.openai.com/chat) to write down these basic building blocks).

-Anyways, understanding these blocks is relatively simple and the power of using a language usually comes from its package ecosystem.
-A `package` is a collection of code (usually functions or classes and methods) which provide domain functionality (e.g. the [`pandas`](https://pandas.pydata.org/) package which provides powerful data analyis tools such as the `pandas.DataFrame` class and its associated methods).
+Anyway, understanding these blocks is relatively simple and the power of using a language usually comes from its package ecosystem.
+A `package` is a collection of code (typically functions or classes and methods) which provide domain functionality (e.g. the [`pandas`](https://pandas.pydata.org/) package which provides powerful data analysis tools such as the `pandas.DataFrame` class and its associated methods).
 When learning how to use that functionality, it is not so much about learning complicated coding but simply about reading the documentation and understanding what function/method accomplishes what and what arguments you need to feed (more on this in the [Getting help](#getting-help) section).

 > A sidenote on packages: You should not feel intimidated to write your own packages.
 A package (in any programming language) is just a conveniently structured repository following given conventions.
 You are welcome to learn more by following this [simple tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) on how to write a minimal package in Python.

-We will learn how to easily install packages with `pip` - the Python package manger.
-Every analysis should be reproducable, i.e. anyone should be able to arrive at the same output given the input (i.e. raw data) preferably on any system (e.g. mac, windows, linux).
-Therefore we want to encapsulate our environment such that it is easily portable and can be shared with others (students, researchers, the public, etc.).
+We will learn how to easily install packages with `pip` - the Python package manager.
+Every analysis should be reproducible, i.e. anyone should be able to arrive at the same output given the input (i.e. raw data) preferably on any system (e.g. mac, windows, linux).
+Therefore, we want to encapsulate our environment such that it is easily portable and can be shared with others (students, researchers, the public, etc.).
 For this purpose we install the packages into so-called *virtuel environments* (`venv`).

 On the note of reproducibility: You yourself sometimes are not sure what your alter ego did.
 (Automatically) documenting the different stages of your development and project work therefore makes sense.
 Further, you sometimes do something wrong or want to revert your work to a previous state.
-Therefore a version control system (`git`) is a very powerful tool.
+Therefore, a version control system (`git`) is a very powerful tool.
 It also allows you to collaborate effectively, without having to worry to overwrite your colleagues state of work!

 [`GitLab`](https://about.gitlab.com/) is just the hosting platform where you can mirror your local project structure and share your work with the world (or with us for grading).

 Sooner or later, you will realize that sharing and managing (raw) data with `.csv` files or other formats is very cumbersome.
 For example, a .csv file lives only on the local computer and if you want to share it you have to physically copy and share the file (that is the data gets duplicated).
-Or have you ever (tried) to open an excel spreadsheet containing some GB of data just to get a feel for what it actually contains?
+Or have you ever (tried) to open an Excel spreadsheet containing some GB of data just to get a feel for what it actually contains?
 As you will individually collect your raw data for the analysis (through surveying bus users) and share it with the rest of the class, we will use `PostgreSQL`.
-The database will be hosted on a server and therefore we can easily pull/access the data in our Python scripts with help of the `psycopg2` Python package.
+The database will be hosted on a server, and therefore we can easily pull/access the data in our Python scripts with help of the `psycopg2` Python package.

 > Of course you can also run a Postgres DB on your local computer and organize your personal data without the need of a server (a server is just a computer system attached to a network).

-[`Visual Studio Code`](https://code.visualstudio.com/) is just an *Interactive Development Enviornment*, i.e. a text editor with superpowers such as syntax highlighting, autocompletions, syntax highlighting, signature help, integrated REPL, etc. You are free to use another one you like (for exmample PyCharm is another popular choice).
+[`Visual Studio Code`](https://code.visualstudio.com/) is just an *Interactive Development Environment*, i.e. a text editor with superpowers such as syntax highlighting, autocompletion, syntax highlighting, signature help, integrated REPL, etc. You are free to use another one you like (for example PyCharm is another popular choice).
 While *Jupyter Notebooks* are very neat, they have some limitations in data analysis (for example code output and chronology of ran cells gets stored in the very file which makes it difficult to version control).
 Personally, I have a preference for general purpose tools such that you do not have to learn/use a new environment when you switch the language...

 But let's get started!